kriti1807/TicTacToe/README.md

 Here is also a link https://developer.android.com/studio/troubleshoot which would help you to get more clear idea if you are facing any problem.

 **8.CREDITS AND ACKOWLEDGEMENT**

+The credits for my application goes to Dr. Trevor Tomesh.
+As he provided me with in-depth knowledge about mobile computing, how to build a mobile app and various fascinating fatcs and uses of android studio.

+I acknowledge to the fact that I have learnt a lot under my profesor's guidance.
+I express my heartfull indebtness and owe a deep sense of gratitude to my professor Dr. Tomesh of Lakehead University for his sincere inspiration in completion of this project.

+The study has helped me to explore more knowledge related to my project and I am sure it will help me in my future.